 - Short-haired means low maintenance – brush weekly to remove cage detritus.

-The American guinea pig is a really sweet breed, and ideal for beginners/children – if low maintenance is your thing, be savvy and opt for this cavy.
+American guinea pigs are a really sweet breed, and ideal for beginners/children – if low maintenance is your thing, be savvy and opt for this cavy.
 Please check out our Complete Guide to American Guinea Pigs here.

 Crested Guinea Pig